-While it's more difficult to set boundaries when working for a gym, it's still important for success.
+Because the hours for a personal trainer are variable, it can be difficult to set boundaries — but it's critical for success.
 "Don't make the common mistake of spending 12 to 14 hours at the gym and sacrificing your life and health in the process," Ambler-Wright says.
 "Burnout can happen if you don't keep tabs on that."

-To help you set those boundaries, determine your financial goals, and then figure out how much you have to work to meet those goals, Ambler-Wright says.
+To help you set your hours, determine your financial goals, and then figure out how much you have to work to meet those goals, Ambler-Wright says.